 In Simulink® Project, create shortcuts for common project tasks and to make it easy to find and access important files and operations.
-For example, find and open top models, run startup code (for example, to load data), simulate models, or run shutdown code.
+For example, find and open top models, run code (for example, to load data), and simulate models.
+To run startup or shutdown code, see instead Automate Startup Tasks.

-To create a shortcut to an existing project file, use any of the following methods:
+To configure an existing project file as a shortcut, use any of the following methods:

-Click New on the Project Shortcuts tab on the toolstrip and browse to select a file.
+Click New Shortcut on the Project Shortcuts tab on the toolstrip and browse to select a file.

 The shortcut appears on the Project Shortcuts tab on the toolstrip.